regenwatchdog/regenwatchdog.github.io/approved/schemesapproved.md

 	     <div class="container">
 	           <h3>Replacement social housing at up to 80% market rent</h3>
 			         <p class="lead text-muted" align="left">
-The theory goes that estates in high-worth areas are able to re-provide the existing levels of social housing via cross-subsidy from additional private and intermediate housing provided through increased density.
-In practice these good intentions get <a href="https://www.theguardian.com/cities/2015/jun/25/london-developers-viability-planning-affordable-social-housing-regeneration-oliver-wainwright">squeezed</a> by developers whose bottom line is profit and housing associations who <a href="https://commonslibrary.parliament.uk/research-briefings/sn01090/">actively lobby</a> for the ability to set their own rents as part of their new <a href="https://www.theguardian.com/society/2018/jun/13/fury-affordable-homes-redeveloped-sold-housing-associations">corporate aims</a>.
+The theory goes that estates in high-value areas are able to re-provide the existing levels of social housing via cross-subsidy from private housing, either for sale or rent, reinforced by increased density.
+In practice these good intentions get <a href="https://www.theguardian.com/cities/2015/jun/25/london-developers-viability-planning-affordable-social-housing-regeneration-oliver-wainwright">squeezed</a> by developers whose bottom line is profit and housing associations who have lost government grant and now <a href="https://commonslibrary.parliament.uk/research-briefings/sn01090/">actively lobby</a> for the ability to set their own rents as part of their new <a href="https://www.theguardian.com/society/2018/jun/13/fury-affordable-homes-redeveloped-sold-housing-associations">corporate aims</a>.

 </div>
 </section>